digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

     - Finding gavinbunney/kubectl versions matching "1.11.2"...
     ...
     ```
-6. Let's give our DOKS cluster a name as well:
+6. Going furher let's create a `plan` in order to inspect the infrastructure changes:

     ```bash
-    export TF_VAR_doks_cluster_name="doks-fluxcd-cluster"
-    ```
-7. Going furher let's create a `plan` in order to inspect the infrastructure changes:

-    ```bash
     terraform plan
     ```
-8. If everything seems alright then `apply` the changes with:
+7. If everything seems alright then `apply` the changes with:

     ```bash
     terraform apply